thorenscientific/documentation/docs/learning/tools_for_ls/index.rst

 Porting to a fully embedded system
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you're reading this, I assume you like metal.
-I too like the taste of bare-metal projects,
-and the idea of running code on a microcontroller without the overhead of an operating system.
+The idea of running code on a microcontroller without the overhead of an operating system.
+This is the ideal for a lot of embedded applications,
-But I also like the convenience of Linux, and the power of Python for data analysis.
-So why not have both?
-With the right hardware and software stack, you can develop your code in pure bare-metal C,
-with it fully functioning.
+and is the ultimate goal of this tutorial.
+In this tutorial, we are using the no-OS software stack, which is a portable software stack that can run on any platform that supports a C compiler.
+This could be bare metal microcontrollers, truly running without an operating system, up through full systems like our Kuiper Linux running on a Raspberry Pi.
+The No-OS repository includes existing support for the Linux OS, Real-Time Operating Systems Chibios, and mbed, Raspberry Pico, as well as hardware support for Maxim/ADI, STM32, Xilinx and Altera.

 To verify the proof of concept, The challenge was to fully port a high level IIO-based Python script